Listen to an audio file of this tool.

 Step 4.
 Support Your Teen’s Development and Success

 At this point, you’ve taught your teen a new or challenging task so that they understand how to perform it.
 You’ve practiced together.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and when appropriate applying logical consequences.
-Parents naturally offer support as they see their teen fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their teen fumble with a situation in which they need help.
 This is no different.

 - Actively reflect on how chores are going.
 You can ask questions like: “How are you feeling about when it’s time to clean up?
 Do you know where everything goes?”